gardenlinux/gardenlinux/tests/README.md

 ## 1.1 Prerequisites

 Build the integration test container with all necessary dependencies.
-This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP).
+This container image will contain all necessary Python modules as well as the command line utilities by the Cloud providers (i.e. AWS, Azure and GCP) and KVM/QEMU.

     make --directory=docker build-integration-test

 The resulting container image will be tagged as `gardenlinux/integration-test:<version>` with `<version>` being the version that is returned by `bin/garden-version` in this repository.
+All fruther tests run inside this container.

 ## 2. Tests by Cloud Provider